Health Information Exchange Development

-The U.S. Virgin Islands Department of Human Services (VIDHS) Medicaid Office, supported by the Office of Health Information Technology (housed in the Office of the Governor), is taking a major step in standing up the USVI Health Information Exchange (HIE):
+The U.S. Virgin Islands Department of Human Services (VIDHS) Medicaid Office, supported by the Office of Health Information Technology (housed in the Office of the Governor), is aggressively working toward standing up the USVI Health Information Exchange (HIE).

 The HIE initiative is supported by the Bryan / Roach Administration as part of the Governor’s Healthier Horizons Initiative.
 One of the three core tenants of the Healthier Horizons is the modernization of the USVI healthcare infrastructure to improve health services to residents.

 Another component of modernization underway is Audacious Inquiry’s implementation of the Patient Unified Lookup System (PULSE).
 PULSE is a nationwide disaster response platform that leverages national networks that include clinical data for over 205 million individuals and medication history for 324 million individuals.
 PULSE also supports connections to custom and local data sources, like regional, state, or territorial HIEs.

 Although PULSE is not an HIE, the HIE and PULSE are both necessary strategies to achieve the goal of modernizing and transforming health care delivery in the USVI.

 This scope of work is consistent with the following CMS goals:

 Below are videos from the USVI eScan 2023.

 What is an HIE, and how will it help patients?

 An HIE creates the electronic sharing of secure, private, and confidential patient information between two or more organizations to improve patient care coordination.